If you ever get the chance to travel to Antarctica, take it. Better still, make it happen.

 Apart from being stressful it’s hard to get good quality replacement gear at short notice.
 I put my bulky ski suit and fleecy tops in those space saving travel bags that compress all the air out and carried them on board with me for my international and domestic flights.

-7. Allow a couple of days to get to your departure point
+7. Allow a couple of days to get to your departure point for your Antarctica trip

 I know, holiday schedules are tight as you try to pack as much as possible into your time off.
 However, our flight from Buenos Aires to our departure point at Ushuaia was cancelled and it was total chaos at the airport.
 Angry, frustrated customers upset the airline staff who then walked off the job in protest.
 Crap!
 I spent a very nervous, nail-biting day worrying that I might miss the boat which was leaving the next day.
 I was so wishing I’d built in an extra day to get there.

-8. Sea sickness medication
+8. Take sea sickness medication to Antarctica

 Don’t leave home without good sea sickness medication.
 You’ll need it.
 Crossing the Drake Passage from Ushuaia to the Antarctic Peninsula is no picnic.
 Many people were cabin-bound for the three-day crossing and the dining room was virtually empty at mealtime.
 Some passengers even needed injections from the onboard doctor to treat their sea sickness.
 So.
 Not.
 Fun.

-9. Zodiac cruising
+9. Zodiac cruising in Antarctica

 You’ll be riding in Zodiacs to get ashore, and cruise around the channels and harbours to see the wildlife and icebergs up close.
 Getting in and out of the Zodiacs isn’t for the faint-hearted.
 We had to climb down a ladder from the ship and jump on board the Zodiac, sometimes in choppy, dangerous swells that could easily throw you against the ship or even overboard.
 The Russian crew were good at launching you into the runabout but it’s hard going at times.